As Austria is still in the midst of its third lockdown in less than 10 months, the new unemployment figures were released this week.

-In a country of fewer than 9 million people, the unemployment numbers are extremely pooe and, with the current lockdown likely to force even more businesses into bankruptcy, there is a possibility they could worsen further.
+In a country of fewer than 9 million people, the unemployment numbers are extremely poor and, with the current lockdown likely to force even more businesses into bankruptcy, there is a possibility they could worsen further.

 Minister of Labor Christine Aschbacher (ÖVP) has also commented that a “lack of a seasonal start in winter tourism” has severely negatively impacted the economy, as normal holiday-related tourism to Austria, including skiing, has been all but shut down.

-The Christmas and New Year period has also now ended.
+Meanwhile, the Christmas and New Year period has also now ended.

 A period of time that kept some people in jobs due to an increase in spending for the holidays.

-With more and more Austrians cutting down on expenditures in early 2021, however, due to not being able to spend as normal during lockdown or because of concern about losing their own jobs, that could mean more people end up on the unemployment rolls in January.
+With more and more Austrians cutting down on expenditures in early 2021, however, due to not being able to spend as normal during lockdown or because of concern about losing their own jobs, that could mean even more people end up on the unemployment rolls in January.

 - Why I no longer buy Oatly in Austria — Blackstone investment killed that plant milk for me - February 9, 2021